PrincetonCS-UCA/ucas-website/content/docs/applicants/jobs.md

 **Requirements:**

-- Having taken COS 217 and gotten an A- or better (B+ will be considered)
+- Having taken COS 217 and earned an A- or better (Lower grades will be considered in some cases.)

 <!--
 *************************************